coding-blocks/motley/README.md

 https://coding-blocks.github.io/motley

  ## Building and Running Motley Locally
- Building and running Motley in your local dev environment is very easy.
+ Building and running Motley in your local dev environment are very easy.
 Be sure you have [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/en/docs/install) installed, then follow the directions below.

  1. Clone the source code